heleeha/heleeha.github.io/essays/ui-frameworks.md

   - UI Frameworks
 ---

-UI Frameworks are not simple.
-In fact, they can be almost as complicated to learn as a new programming language.
-Given that, why bother to use something like Semantic UI?
-What does one get in return for the investment of time and frustration?
-Why not just use raw HTML and CSS?
-Are the software engineering benefits of UI frameworks?

-For this assignment, create an engaging and informative essay about UI Frameworks.
-You might want to discuss some of the issues raised above, as well as your own personal experience with Semantic UI.
-Or perhaps you’ve also used another framework such as Twitter Bootstrap.
-In that case, it might be interesting to read your perspective on a comparison of the two.

-This essay is tailor made to include an image of a web page built with a UI framework (or even a comparison of web pages built with and without a UI framework).

 This past week I experienced using UI frameworks for the first time.
 I learned the concepts of and tried making a cople of web pages using Semantic UI.
 Semantic UI is a front-end development framework designed for theming.
-It contains pre-built semantic components that helps create beautiful and responsive layouts using human-friendly HTML.
-I found it really difficult to learn and because I am quite new to HTML and CSS as well, I find it all quite confusing.
+It contains pre-built semantic components that helps create modern and responsive layouts using human-friendly HTML.
+I found it really difficult to learn, and because I am quite new to HTML and CSS as well I found it all a bit confusing.

-Even though I find UI Semantic difficult to learn and a bit confusing.
+Even though I find UI Semantic difficult to learn.
 In my experience UI Semantic makes it a lot easier to get a modern look on your website fast.
-Collections like menus and grids makes this possible, and this would be a lot more difficult using raw HTML and CSS.
+Collections like menus and grids makes this possible, and at would be a lot more difficult using raw HTML and CSS.
+I also find the class name logiacal and it feels like more natural English.

+## Web page without UI Semantic
 Underneath you can see images of two different web pages about browser history.
 I tried making this website using only raw HTML and CSS at first.
 You can see the result in the two first images, the left one is a screenshot of a big window and the right one is a screenshot of a narrower window.
 As you can see from the images the web page looks old fashioned, especially the menu on top.
 It is also easy to observe that the page does not adjust well when the window gets narrower.

 <div class="ui two column grid">